ChrisBQu/DefraJavaWrapper/README.md

 # DefraJavaWrapper

+**This work is still in active development, and is in an experimental state.**
+**It has feature parity with other Defra clients, but may not be production ready.**
+**Please be aware of this if you choose to use it.**

 **Pre-Requisites**

 The pre-requisite for this working, is that the user has the Android NDK installed on his or her system, and that the environment variable `ANDROID_NDK` is set, appropriately, to its location.